 The Collections Care team encourage research visits and have welcomed DMU students in the past.

 It is possible to study artifacts from the DMU collections.
 The Archive includes many items which have been donated as part of collections, including clothing, medical instruments, and photography ephemera.
 Artifacts are listed as part of the catalogue of a collection.

 DMU also has an Art Collection which contains over 500 artworks and reflects a variety of practices and passions of DMU staff and students both past and present.
 Ranging from oil abstracts to black and white photographs, stand alone sculptures to lithograph prints, the Collections include works from the likes of Bridget Riley, Patrick Heron, Alison Knowles, Jasper Johns, Henri Chopin, Peter Blake and Andy Gott to name but a few.
 The artworks are displayed in all departments and buildings on campus and are also included in internal and external exhibitions.
-Students are welcome to consult pieces in the Art Collection, please contact the Art Collections Coordinator (based in Kimberlin Library) for more information or see the Art Collections LibGuide.

 Shop window model from the Baker collection at DMU Archives